 Data from state legislators within states that passed an initiative or referendum on same-sex marriage and who responded to a fall 2008 mail survey.
 The legislators were surveyed about information they use to make decisions (including measures of trustee and delegate styles), how much time they and their staff spend on different tasks, how they try to stay in contact with their constituents (communication methods and social media use), as well as their perceptions of their constituents issue positions.
 Data were also collected about the district population demographics and ideologies.
 Additional information was collected about the legislators' previous positions, previous election, and their ambitions regarding whether they aspired to hold a similar office or otherwise.
 Demographic information included in this collection are sex, year born, and political ideology.

 - Toledo Adolescent Relationships Study (TARS) Series

 Explores the relationship qualities and the subjective meanings that motivate adolescent behavior.
 Seeks to examine the nature and meaning of adolescent relationship experiences (e.g. with family, peers, and dating partners) in an effort to discover how experiences associated with age, gender, race, and ethnicity influence the meaning of dating relationships.
 Further investigates the relative impact of dating partners and peers on sexual behavior and contraceptive practices, as well as involvement in other problem behaviors that can contribute independently to sexual risk-taking.
 The longitudinal design of the Toledo Adolescent Relationship Study includes a schedule of follow-up interviews occurring one, three, and five years after the initial interview.
-Wave 1 was in 2001; Wave 2 in 2002.
+Wave 1 was in 2001; Wave 2 in 2002; Wave 5 in 2011.

 This page last updated: October 21, 2009